Olive Through the Ages

 (Historical Landmark No. 204, California State Park Commission)

 The marker hints at much of Olive's early history.
-Don Gaspár de Portolá of Spain—former explorer and military leader, appointed governor of Baja California in 17674—first visited the Olive area in 1769, camping on the bank of the nearby Santa Ana River.
-José Antonio Yorba—a soldier in Portolá's expedition—later petitioned for and received a land grant5 of Rancho Santiago de Santa Ana that included the Olive area.6 The path of the El Camino Real (The Royal Highway) that links the 21 California Missions crossed this area, as Olive had been considered for the fourth mission site.
+Don Gaspár de Portolá of Spain—former explorer and military leader, appointed governor of Baja California in 17674—first visited the Olive area in 1769, camping on the banks of the nearby Santa Ana River.
+José Antonio Yorba petitioned for, and received, a land grant5 of Rancho Santiago de Santa Ana that included the Olive area.6 The path of the El Camino Real (The Royal Highway) that links the 21 California Missions crossed this area, as Olive had been considered for the fourth mission site.
 The mission was eventually founded in 1771 as Mission San Gabriel Arcángel,7 five years before Mission San Juan Capistrano would be founded.
 The Olive region subsequently became known as "Old Santa Ana," a name that remained until the local town of Santa Ana was founded in 1869.8

 Throughout its history, Olive has experienced a number of changes: From a pastoral community in the mid-1700s to the mid-1800s; to a bustling 1880s boomtown with a lucrative flour mill; to an orchard-filled community with five citrus packing houses spanning the early 1910s to the late 1960s; to a residential island in present times, struggling to retain its name and identity amidst growing pressures to incorporate into the City of Orange.

-For the latest photos of the Olive area, please see Olive Through the Ages ... now and then.
+Though little physical evidence remains of Olive's early days, its history can still be found in the few remaining structures and homes in Olive Heights.
+For the latest photos of the Olive area, see Olive Through the Ages ... now and then.